michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.0.4 - 12/10/2021 =
+- Fixed an issue that category lists have not been retrieved for some locales.
+- Fixed a bug that the `Preview of This Category` section had always no products, which started in v5.0.0.

 = 5.0.3 - 11/08/2021 =
 - Fixed a bug that caused a PHP fatal error in the unit creation pages in some cases.